Download a FREE E-Book with 20 Easy Weeknight Dinners

 Recipe Notes

-• I like to use creamy salted peanut butter for this recipe. if you use unsalted peanut butter, add an extra 1/4 tsp of salt.
+• Adjust salt depending on what peanut butter you use.
+If you use unsalted peanut butter, add an extra 1/4 tsp of salt.

 Nutrition Information